 As you learn how to do market research, remember to look at your audience as well as competitors.
-Click & Tweet!
 There are multiple ways to track your competitors.
-Alexa’s Competitive Keyword Matrix helps you see what keywords are driving your audience to your competitors’ sites..
+Alexa’s Competitive Keyword Matrix helps you see what keywords are driving your audience to your competitors’ sites.
 From an SEO perspective, you can go after these keywords.

 Check the Digital Footprint of Your Competition

-Alexa also has other tools to help you gain insight into your competitor’s footprint online.
+Alexa also has other tools to help you gain insight into a competitor’s footprint online.
 The Competitor Backlink Checker allows you to see who is linking to other sites that are competitors or share an audience similar to yours.

 How to Do Market Research for Your Brand

 We also offer a suite of tools that show you how to do market research better than your competitors.
 Sign up for a free trial of Alexa’s Advanced Plan to access our powerful tools that make it easy to start your market research journey.
-The plan includes the Alexa tools mentioned in this post along with other reports designed to help you learn about your industry, target audience, and competitors.
+The plan includes the Alexa tools mentioned in this post, along with other reports designed to help you learn about your industry, target audience, and competitors.